Apprenticeship funding and costs

 The apprentice minimum wage can be found here and applies to time working and time spent training as part of the apprenticeship.
 Many employers pay above the national minimum wage.

-For new apprenticeships starting on or after 1st April 2019, you pay 5% towards the cost of apprenticeship training.
+For people aged 25 and over, employers pay 5% towards the cost of apprenticeship training.
 The government will pay the rest (95%) up to the funding band maximum.

 Additional payments for providing apprenticeships